aaronottinger/hott.github.io/README.md

 # Introduction (200-300 words)
-^^^I'm using markdown language instead of HTML to make headers, manipulate texts, and add images.
+Throughout this essay, I'm using markdown language instead of HTML to make headers, manipulate texts, and add images.
 Go to [this GitHub link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for help with markdown (md) language.

 Here, I'm going to talk a little about the purpose of this site.
 If you're not sure **why** you're doing this project, be sure to read the **Context and Purpose** section of the prompt for this assignment.

 By discussing the purpose of this site (showcasing your artifact), it might be a good to **briefly** state the purpose of your adaptation and its intended audience.
 You could certainly have individual sections devoted to each of these, and chances are, you'll come back to purpose and audience when you discuss the "outcomes," "rhetorical significance," or "impact" towards the end.

 # Why Aldus Manutius?
 (150-250 words)
-^^^Subject headings will help you organize your essay.
+These section headings, like the one above, will help you organize your essay.
 Feel free to borrow headings from this model or make variations based on them.

 Here, I'm going answer why I've selected this particular print for my project.
 Of course, for you, it could be any image, material, written text, or anything under the heading of "text technologies."
 Whatever you adapt is up to you.
 What's really important though is **why** you're adapting it.
 This might also be a good place to include an image or a sample of the text you're adapting.
 See mine below.

 ![Aldus Manutius in his print shop](aldus.JPG)
-^^^This image is right out of Howard's book.
+The image you see above is right out of Howard's book.
 It's not really available for free online.
 To avoid copyright infringement, I've cropped quite a bit of it (plus we're not selling this image and we're using it for educational purposes, so it should be fine).
 If you can't find an image online or you need to use an image of your own making, the easiest thing to do is to upload it as a file to your repository.
 Then use the following to include your image: exclamation mark, brackets including the name of your image, followed by parentheses including the URL or just the file name, e.g. file.JPG.
 So it will look like this: ! [image name] (name.JPG) but with no spaces in between.

 # Historical Context (200-300 words)